spdk/spdk/test/common/config/README.md

 1. Download a fresh Fedora 26 image.
 2. Perform the installation of Fedora 26 server.
-3. Create an admin user sys_sgsw (enabling passwordless sudo for this account will make life easier during the tests).
+3. Create an admin user sys_sgci (enabling passwordless sudo for this account will make life easier during the tests).
 4. Run the vm_setup.sh script which will install all proper dependencies.
 5. Modify the autorun-spdk.conf file in the home directory.
 6. Reboot the VM.